top of page

 WSET Diploma: How to survive D3 without losing your mind (completely)

 The WSET Diploma module, 'D3 Wines of The World' is a notorious beast.
-Worth 50% of your mark, it dwarfs all other modules into insignificance.
+Worth 50%, it dwarfs all other modules into insignificance.
 Honestly, I'm not sure I've ever studied so hard for anything.
-However, the pain and the sacrifice were worth it for the sweet relief and satisfaction of the result: I managed to pass the theory with a merit, and the tasting with a distinction.
+However, the pain and sacrifice were worth it for the sweet relief and satisfaction of the result: I managed to pass the Theory with a merit, and the Tasting with a distinction.
 6 weeks out from the exam I truly, deep down in my bones, did not think this would be possible.
 But if I can do it, you can too!

 So, here are some strategies that got me through, and things I wish someone had told me: